 When UKIP held two of its national conferences in Doncaster (2014 and 2015), Farage denounced the level of immigration in that area and “vowed to bring down Labour and the entire political class” .
 He also wanted his Party to “dedicate itself entirely to break the political union with Europe” .
-His motto “We want our country back” was retaken by all in the right wing Brexit referendum campaign.
+In the run-up to the 2016 Brexit referendum, Farage’s motto “We want our country back!” was then adopted by all the right wing sector.

 Brexit is not just the product of the big crisis of 2008 therefore.
 Or of the financial rivalries between the European capitalists.
 It comes from a political evolution too.
 Seen from the international point of view, you could say that the small capitalist layer that has already the power to pocket most of the world’s wealth, is the same layer that dominates high finance and the world’s industries of armament – and war therefore.
 This small layer uses lobbies to impose itself, but if it wanted to take power on a world scale, it would undoubtedly say, like Farage, that it wants “to bring down Labour and thewhole political class”.

 Brexit highlights the slide rightwards of British capitalism as a whole.
-Of course this transformation strengthens the military links between the UK and NATO, unless it originates from there … On 5 October 2018, Theresa May found the time to sign a military pact in Germany that committed the UK “to reinforcing the European pillar in Nato to guarantee our common defence” .
+This transformation strengthens the military links between the UK and NATO, and may already be emanating from those links.
+On 5 October 2018, Theresa May found the time to sign a military pact in Germany that committed the UK “to reinforcing the European pillar in Nato to guarantee our common defence” .

 The left Brexiteers :

 In the referendum, Brexit won over Remain by 3.8% points.
-In the socially distressed communities of the North, North-East, Yorkshire, Humberside, the Midlands and Wales, it won by bigger measures, like 4 and 5%.
+In the socially distressed communities of the North, North-East, Yorkshire, Humberside, the Midlands and Wales, it won by larger amounts, like 4% and 5%.
 The mines, the steel plants and the old industries have closed.
 New plants have taken their place, but they are automated and do not need many workers.

 Statistics show that, after 2004, various employers and even the State encouraged, or authorised, the entry of many workers from the rest of Europe, as from Poland for instance.
 Jeremy Corbyn analyses that the Brexit vote in the areas mentioned above voted Brexit to express their rejection and indignation against ‘the neo-liberalism’ of the European Union.
 It is a fact that immigration was used – by the European and British capitalists – to lower the wages throughout Europe.
 Barry Gardiner (Shadow Trade Secretary) commented that, for a miner on the dole, the EU has represented no protection whatsoever.